 - Add all ingredients to a mixing bowl.

 - Mix with whisk or electric beaters until completely combined.

-- Melt a small pat of butter on the skillet and tilt to make sure it’s well coated.
+- Melt a small pat of shortening on the skillet and tilt to make sure it’s well coated.

 - Drop batter by 1/4 cups onto skillet.

 - Cook until the edges are firm and the tops are full of bubbles.

 - Flip over and cook the other side.

 - Re-grease the skillet with butter for each new batch of pancakes.